LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 retrieved from the Authorize.Net API.
 Refund transactions now appear alongside all other charges so members can see every adjustment to their account.
-Event names link to their event pages even after the events move into the archive, and each row displays the date, item name, and amount charged.
+Event names link to their event pages even after the events move into the archive, and each row displays the date, item name, amount charged, transaction type, and the payment method used.
 Refunds appear as negative amounts in the table.